Edward Stanley Kellogg: Governorship

 Kellogg took the office of Governor of American Samoa on September 4, 1923, and served until March 17, 1925.
 As governor, he prohibited certain native death ceremonies, imposing a small fine and imprisonment on those who continued to practice the customs.
 Along with John Martin Poyer, Kellogg is one of only two Naval Governors of American Samoa who served in the office following retirement from the Navy.
 He came into some dispute with Chris Young, a man elected as Tu'i Manu'a, or king, of American Samoa by several chiefs.
 Kellogg argued that the idea was incompatible with the Constitution of the United States and denied Young the title.
-Kellogg also dealt with the removal of Chief Tui Manu'a and his placement under house arrest, after other Samoan chiefs called him a "disturbing influence".
+Kellogg also dealt with the removal of Young and his placement under house arrest, after other Samoan chiefs called him a "disturbing influence".
 Inaccurate rumors were spread that Kellogg had banished him from the islands, causing widespread protest and declarations that he was ruling as a despot.